Slins-23/Path-Finding/README.md

 **This is a work-in-progress project.
 There are going to be many changes in the upcoming week.**<br>
 **A Star algorithm not yet implemented, as I'm working my way up from other algorithms.**<br>
 **The latest implemented algorithm was Dijkstra's.**<br>
-**There's a lot of redundant code, performance issues, lack of comments, and more.
+**There's a lot of redundant code, performance issues, lack of comments, documentation, and more.
 Those are intended to be fixed once I'm satisfied with the core functionalities.**
 # Usage

 There are 5 types of tiles: